The Guinness Storehouse Christmas Market isn’t actually a thing (as far as we know!).

-In 2020, it was described as a market, when in reality it was a handful of stalls set-up next to the gift shop.
+In 2020, there was what was described by some as a Guinness Christmas Market, when in reality it was a handful of stalls set-up next to the gift shop.

 Photo via the Guinness Storehouse